 For more detailed travel and parking information, see plan your visit.
-Visitors must register with Protection Services and receive a Visitor Pass to visit the Library.
-Upon arrival at the museum, please inform the Protection Services Officer that you have an appointment to visit the Library.
-They will call and a staff member will come downstairs to greet you.
-Having the reference desk extension (x7887) will expedite this process.
+Visitors with appointments must register with Protection Services at the East Entrance and receive a Visitor Pass to visit the Library.
+Protection Services will notify the Reference Desk (x7887) and a library staff member will escort visitors to the Library.
 If you are only visiting the library, you do not have to pay admission to the museum.

 Contact the Library